ewwwgiddings/sales-tax/README.md

  4. Make sure all calculations for all prices are correct (i.e. sales tax when product costs .01 && < 1)
  5. Think of other edge cases (i.e. with calculations, usage, devices & browsers, network connection)
  6. UI updates (color, icons, text, layout, receipt download)
- 7. Backend API setup (.Net Core, SQL, Azure)
+ 7. Backend API setup (.Net Core, SQL, Azure) with _services/* for checkout functionality and users
  8. Add product photo capabilities
  9. Rework enum use
  10. Better category structure (and way to determine amount of tax)
+ 11. Set up _resolvers/* for cart and receipt
+ 12. Set up _guards/* for cart and receipt

 ## Clarifications